floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Direct that the accused person be arrested and taken to a judge.

-• Name the person to be arrested, or if such name is unknown, bear any name or description by which the suspect can be identified.
+• Name the person to be arrested, or if such name is unknown, bear any name or description by which the suspect may be identified.
 It may include a photograph if available.
 It may also include recent changes to the name if applicable.

 • Specify the issue date and county.